Code-Institute-Submissions/ci_milestone_project_4_dungeons_and_depictions/README.md

 ### Heroku Deployment

-This part assumes you have already deployed the project locall first (see above).
+This part assumes you have already deployed the project locally first (see above).

 This site is currently deployed on [Heroku](https://www.heroku.com/) using the **master** branch on GitHub.
 Once you have the project setup locally, you can proceed to deploy it remotely with the following steps: